 Returning to macro lenses, there are two options.
-The first are standard lenses with macro capabilities.
+The first is standard lenses with macro capabilities.
 This capability is often activated via a switch on the lens itself.
-This types of lenses are usually more close up that true macro, allowing the lens to focus closer to a subject than if the switch was off.
+These types of lenses are usually more close-up that true macro, allowing the lens to focus closer to a subject than if the switch was off.

 The best option is the dedicated macro lens.
-These are nearly always primes and usually in the 50mm to 105mm focal length range (for a full frame camera).
-As well as the camera manufacturers, virtually all third-party lens companies produce a range of macro lenses, often at more competitive prices.
+These are nearly always primes and usually in the 50mm to 105mm focal length range (for a full-frame camera).
+As well to the camera manufacturers, virtually all third-party lens companies produce a range of macro lenses, often at more competitive prices.